5 Myths About Financial Exigency in Higher Education

 Ultimately, most institutions that declare exigency achieve cost savings by combining program discontinuance with broader academic workforce reductions.
 For example, Missouri Western State University, which declared financial exigency in March, downsized its faculty by 30%.
 The university’s plan included a mix of redesigning programs (like Chemistry and Mathematics), phasing out other programs (like Economics and Political Science), and reducing staffing across all 18 academic departments.

-Myth 5: Financial exigency allows institutions to immediately revamp their academic program portfolio
+Myth 5: Financial exigency allows institutions to immediately revamp academic programs

 Although financial exigency enables institutions to scale down or discontinue existing programs, it can hinder new program launches in the short term due to restrictions imposed by accrediting agencies.
 Accreditors often require institutions to develop teach-out arrangements so that current students in discontinued programs can complete their course of study or easily transfer to other institutions.
 Since developing teach-out plans takes time and requires additional instructional costs, institutions may have to delay new program investments.
 And even if leaders have the resources to launch new programs, accreditors may outright refuse to accredit them until institutions have successfully graduated students in discontinued programs.